BHSAI/BRILIA/README.md

 BRILIA is designed to annotate a repertoire of B-cell receptor sequences across the VDJ junction.
 It returns the CDR3 regions, VDJ germline gene predictions, and also phylogeny relationships among B cells.
 For more information on how BRILIA works, please read the methods article cited above.

-INPUT FILES:
+INPUT FILES (see ExampleFiles folder):

 Takes fasta, fastq, csv, xlsx, or xlsx file containing the sequenceID (SeqName or SeqNum), sequence (nucleotide or Seq), and template count (TemplateCount) data.
-See the example input files in the "Example" folder.

-OUTPUT FILE:
+OUTPUT FILE (see ExampleFiles folder):

 Returns a tabulated spreadsheet or CSV file listing the annotation results and phylogeny relationships among sequences.
-See the example output files in the "Example\BRILIAv13" folder.
+Will create and save to a new folder call BRILIAvXX, where "XX" is the version number (currently 13).

 MATLAB SOURCE CODE USAGE (requires bioinformatics toolbox):